Kiln-AI/demos/end_to_end_project_demo/README.md

 # AI Boilerplate: Evals, Synthetic Data Gen, Fine-Tuning, and Git

-This is a boilerplate/demo for an AI project with integrated tools for evals, synthetic data, fine-tuning, and collaboration.
+This is a boilerplate for an AI project with integrated tools for evals, synthetic data, fine-tuning, and collaboration.
 It offers a systematic way to iterate on AI systems, moving past vibe-checks.
 We're using [Kiln](https://getkiln.ai), a free+open tool that runs locally.
 We cover:

  - [Creating an eval](#creating-a-correctness-eval) including generating synthetic eval data, creating LLM-as-judge evals, and validating the eval with human ratings
  - [Finding the best way to run your task](#finding-the-best-way-to-run-your-task) by evaluating prompt/model pairs